Martin County to consider tobacco license

 She also said the license would help create a database of tobacco retailers that law enforcement could access to ensure compliance with the law.

-Herb Short and his son have owned the Black Dog Cigar Bar in Martin County for more than 8-years.
+Herb Short and his son have owned the Black Dog Cigar Bar in Martin County for more than eight years.

 He never opposed the change to the law raising the legal age for purchasing tobacco.